 We built a robust healthcare sustainability program inspired through these initiatives: Less Waste, Safer Chemicals, Greening the OR, Healthy Food, Environmentally Preferable Purchasing, Energy/Water Conservation, Green Building and Engaged Leadership.
-Each initiative was assigned a leader, a team and a set of reporting metrics to develop an annual strategic plan and set goals.
+Each initiative has an assigned leader, a team and a set of reporting metrics and goals.

 We developed a solid structure of reporting sustainability results, via our Healthcare Sustainability Committee.
 Reporting is done on an annual calendar year basis.
 Strategic goals are reviewed for completion and new goals are developed for the next reporting year.

 Over the years, we’ve been recognized for our innovative environmental programming.
-We have received many awards for our efforts, including the Vizient Sustainability Excellence Award, the Making Medicine Mercury Free Award, EPA’s Environmental Quality Award, the SterilMed Best Practice for Environmental Excellence Award and several Practice Greenhealth Partner for Change, Top 25, Chemicals Circle of Excellence, Emerald and Greening the OR awards and NYSDEC Environmental Excellence Recognition Award.
+We have received many awards for our efforts, including the Vizient Sustainability Excellence Award, the Making Medicine Mercury Free Award, EPA’s Environmental Quality Award, the SterilMed Best Practice for Environmental Excellence Award, Practice Greenhealth Partner for Change, Top 25, Chemicals Circle of Excellence, Emerald and Greening the OR awards and NYSDEC Environmental Excellence Recognition Award.

 EC0069 Hospital Recycling and Sustainability